jverzani/PySide.jl/README.md

 * some examples illustrating the basic usage.

-### A basic "hello world" example with a parent container, layout, button, callback and dialog illustrated:
+### A basic "hello world" example

+This example illustrates how to use the `PyCall` interface to produce a basic GUI with a parent container, layout, button, callback and dialog:

 ```
 using PySide			# imports Qt, QtCore (Qt is QtGui)